 Our internal Know-how is recognised by Chambers UK as “second to none” and “the firm is also praised for keeping clients informed on latest pension developments.”

-Our Know-how team works hard to fulfil the important roles of keeping both clients and Sackers’ own lawyers up to speed with legal developments in the fast changing world of pensions.
+Our Know-how team works hard to fulfil the important roles of keeping both clients and Sackers’ own lawyers up to speed with developments in the fast changing world of pensions and retirement savings.

 It is the job of the Know-how team to:

-- Act as a centre of excellence, providing research and second opinions on legal matters for all our lawyers.
+- act as a centre of excellence, providing support and second opinions on legal matters for all our lawyers.

-Keeping up-to-date with legal developments in pensions and translating them into reality can be both daunting and time consuming.
-The Know-how team help to produce the comprehensive Knowledge section of our website, providing clients with invaluable insight into the latest developments in pensions law, case summaries and information about forthcoming seminars and events.
+Keeping up-to-date with legal developments in pensions and translating them quickly into practical advice is essential for our clients.
+The Know-how team is responsible for our comprehensive Knowledge programme of alerts, briefings, consultation responses and seminars, providing clients with invaluable insight into all the latest legal and regulatory developments.

-In addition, Claire Carey, the head of the Know-how team and Director of Professional Development, personally delivers our very well attended quarterly breakfast seminars.
+In addition, Claire Carey, the head of the Know-how team, personally delivers our popular quarterly breakfast seminars.

 We take our in-house training programme for our lawyers very seriously.
 The programme, run by the Know-how team, ensures that knowledge is widely shared across the firm for the benefit of all our clients.

-As well as weekly training sessions aimed at all lawyers, we also provide more targeted training for specific lawyers.
-For example, there are dedicated training programmes for junior lawyers, to ensure they are well grounded in all the building blocks of pensions law and practice, as well as for our Finance and Investment Group.
+As well as weekly training sessions aimed at all lawyers, we also provide more targeted training.
+For example, there are dedicated training programmes for junior lawyers, to ensure they are well grounded in all the building blocks of pensions law and practice, as well as for our Finance and Investment Group and litigation experts.